rafabr34/Libs/README.txt

     Button2 <Table> Button2 Used In Callback nil For None {Text <String>,Callback <Function>}
     Button3 <Table> Button3 Used In Callback nil For None {Text <String>,Callback <Function>}
-    ScreenSide <String> The Side Of The Screen The Notification Will Spawn ("BottomLeft","BottomRight","TopLeft","TopRight")
+    ScreenSide <String> The Side Of The Screen The Notification Will Spawn ("BottomLeft","BottomRight","TopLeft","TopRight") OnOverload <Function> Defines A Function When The Notification Is Dumped

+    OverloadAction <String> Defines What The Script Will Do With This Notification When Overloaded ("Delete","AddToCacheWaitValidPlace")

   NilUiLib.Notify Functions
     .StopAllAnimations()